WLS-TV

-WLS-TV (channel 7) is a television station in Chicago, Illinois, United States, serving as the market's ABC network outlet.
-It has been owned and operated by the network's ABC Owned Television Stations division since the station's inception.
+WLS-TV (channel 7) is a television station in Chicago, Illinois, United States.
+It has been owned and operated by the ABC television network through its ABC Owned Television Stations division since the station's inception.
 WLS-TV's studios are located on North State Street in the Chicago Loop, and its transmitter is located atop the Willis Tower.

 History

 WENR-TV (1948–1953)

 The station first signed on the air on September 17, 1948, as WENR-TV.
 It was the third television station to sign on in the Chicago market behind WGN-TV (channel 9), which debuted six months earlier in April, and WBKB (channel 4), which changed from an experimental station to a commercial operation in September 1946.
 As one of the original ABC-owned stations on channel 7, it was the second station to begin operations after WJZ-TV in New York City, and before WXYZ-TV in Detroit, KGO-TV in San Francisco and KECA-TV in Los Angeles.

 The station's original call letters were taken from co-owned radio station WENR (890 AM), which served as an affiliate of the ABC Radio Network (WENR would eventually merge with WLS, with which it shared a frequency under a time-sharing arrangement until ABC purchased a 50% interest in WLS in 1954).